oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/kubernetes/k8s-weblogic-domain.md

 date: 2019-02-22T15:44:42-05:00
 draft: false
 weight: 3
-description: "Create and deploy the Kubernetes custom resource for the WebLogic domain."
+description: "Deploy the WebLogic domain's Domain and Cluster resources used by WebLogic Kubernetes Operator."
 ---

 ### Contents